How are turkeys farmed? Is turkey farming cruel? Find out where your Thanksgiving and Christmas turkeys really come from.

 For millions of people around the world, eating turkey during the holiday season is a long-standing tradition, one that goes unquestioned.
 However, turkeys endure horrific conditions to end up on our plates for Thanksgiving and Christmas dinner, a fate they don’t deserve.

 Turkeys are fascinating animals.
-They are sensitive and smart, and will sing along to music.
-They make outstanding parents, form close-knit family bonds and will often come together for mealtimes.1
+They are sensitive, smart and will sing along to music.
+They make outstanding parents, form close-knit family bonds and often come together for mealtimes.

 Most turkeys are factory farmed